-Before Klar stood in line to show pioneering NYC jeweler and gallery owner Robert Lee Morris her work in the beginning of her career, she was his acolyte.
+Before Klar stood in line to show pioneering NYC jeweler and gallery owner Robert Lee Morris her work at the beginning of her career, she was his acolyte.

 But he became a mentor and eventually a helpful rival all because of what happened on a certain Sunday.

 “There was one Sunday a month Robert had open days.
 You would stand in line and get 10 minutes to show him your work,” Klar said.
 “If he liked it he would invite you to sell in the gallery.
 I got my courage up and put myself in line with all these amazing, more established artists.

 You know that moment you get yourself someplace you’re supposed to go but then when you’re standing there, you’re thinking, ‘oh my god, who am I to be here, in this line with artists of this caliber?
 I’m insane.’”

 “Finally it was my turn.
 Robert hardly looked up at me, just down at my work.
 It was so intimidating.
 Eventually, he said: